geektcp/karinpoky/README.md

 ### describe
 ```
-Many OLAP system for example hive, or new database for exampl HBase, ArangoDB,TigerDB, the have no complete permission system.
+Many OLAP system for example hive,
+or new database for exampl HBase, ArangoDB,TigerDB,
+they have no complete permission system.

-We can not restrict the permission of any user when we use Hive sql , Graph sql ,or other sql .
+We can not restrict the permission of any user when we use theses system.
+for example use Hive sql,Graph sql,or other sql .

 but if u use kanrinpoky,u can restrict the the permission of any user.

 kanrinpoky support:
 Hive
 Mysql